haamutech/pouchdb-adapter-react-native-leveldb/README.md

 - [ ] Support attachments
 - [ ] Support compaction
+- [ ] Support autolinking; currently `react-native-leveldb` is not linked without listing it as a depedency in parent `package.json`
 - [ ] Implement all `TODO` comments
 - [x] Prove that `LevelDB` works in `backend.js`
 - [x] Prove that `LevelDB` is available in `backend.native.js`